PaddlePaddle/PaddleSpeech/examples/tiny/asr1/README.md

 Some local variables are set in `run.sh`.
 `gpus` denotes the GPU number you want to use.
 If you set `gpus=`, it means you only use CPU.
 `stage` denotes the number of stage you want the start from in the experiments.
-`stop stage` denotes the number of stage you want the stop at in the expriments.
+`stop stage` denotes the number of stage you want the stop at in the experiments.
 `conf_path` denotes the config path of the model.
 `avg_num`denotes the number K of top-K models you want to average to get the final model.
 `ckpt` denotes the checkpoint prefix of the model, e.g. "transformerr"